Why Do Dogs Like Bones? 5 Reasons Why to Feed Them Bones

 The Scientific Reason Behind Why Dogs Love Bones

-The only reason why do dogs like bones is not because of their delicious taste.
+The only reason why dogs like bones is not because of their delicious taste.
 There is actual scientific reasoning behind it.
 Scientifically, it has been proven that dogs have a big appetite that does not always satisfy the food we give them.
 Bones are high in minerals and nutrients that help satisfy a dog’s appetite.

 As evolution occurred, these animals developed strong jaws and teeth to eat large prey to sustain themselves.
 Since they could eat every part of the prey, including the bones, they did so.
 These strong teeth and jaws got passed down to modern dogs.
 So even today, dogs prefer to eat bones.